thejpster/monotronian/README.md

 # Monotronian

-An interpreted programming language for the [Monotron https://github.com/thejpster/monotron].
+An interpreted programming language for the [Monotron](https://github.com/thejpster/monotron).

 ## What is Monotronian